oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 ### 10.2.7 Data-types

-The implementation MUST support the data-types associated with the following identifiers marked "M".
+The implementation MUST support the data-types associated with the following identifiers marked `M`.

 | Data-type | M/O |
 | :--- | :--- |